 Eventually Hugo convinced all of us to get out of the water.
 We were by no means ready to leave, but we eventually agreed, as there was still much of Aruba to be discovered.
 So out of the water, up and over the slippery rocks, and back up the trail we went to resume our trek up the northern coast of Aruba.

 We found that the northern side of Aruba differs greatly from the resort areas on the south.
 The winds seem stronger on this side of the island, creating heavy waves that crash against the dark rocky coastline.
 The occasional fishing shack or shanty would come into view as we drove by, causing me to daydream about a little Caribbean hut of my own. sigh.

 Along the way up the coast, we stopped at one of Aruba’s natural bridges, formed from years of wind and waves beating against the limestone.
 The largest and most well-known of these bridges collapsed years ago, but Baby Bridge is still standing strong.

 In the 1800’s, gold mining was a prosperous venture on the island of Aruba.
 Ore was processed at the Bushiribana Gold Mill in an industry that eventually produced over 3 million pounds of gold.
 Although the gold mill is no more than ruins now, you can still visit the site to glimpse a bit of Aruba history.
 From the top of the ruins, you can see beautiful views of the island and sea.

 Though discouraged, many people stack stones and make a wish.
 It is a lovely sentiment, but environmentalists have expressed concerns that each pile of stones is taking away from little critters’ habitats.
-We did not stack any stones of our own–we were on a cruise, what else could we wish for?!–but we came across a few piles already made.
+We did not stack any stones of our own–we were already on a beautiful vacation, what else could we wish for?!–but we did come across a few piles already made.